 Bach's Gold Medal helped the Vietnamese team enter the group of 4 countries with the highest results in the medal tally, after the US, Japan and Poland.
 Xuan Bach shared that he was very happy to achieve the expected results.

-Hoang Xuan Bach (11th grade student of High School for Gifted Students in Natural Sciences, University of Natural Sciences - Vietnam National University, Hanoi) won the Gold Medal at the 2024 International Olympiad in Informatics.
+Hoang Xuan Bach (11th grade student of High School for Gifted Students of Natural Sciences, University of Natural Sciences - Vietnam National University, Hanoi) won the Gold Medal at the 2024 International Olympiad in Informatics.

 Ms. Le Thi Thu Huyen, Bach's mother, said that she was very satisfied with the results her son achieved but not too surprised.
 Having accompanied her son since he was young, Ms. Huyen believes that this is a worthy achievement throughout the process.
 What makes her happiest and most proud is that her son has shown a strong will and high determination.

-Bach turned things around when he returned to the top 30 and he held on to 29th place until the end of the competition.
+Bach turned the situation around when he returned to the top 30 and he held on to 29th place until the end of the competition.
 With only 18 minutes left, Huyen couldn’t help but send Bach a message even though she knew he wouldn’t read it.
 But the mother hoped that the bond between mother and son would bring about a miracle.
 “My son, keep trying!
 I believe you will win,” Huyen texted.

 Ms. Huyen said, Bach came to Informatics by chance, and his starting point was "Math".